BobertBoo/The_Odin_Project_Notes/README.md

 210201
 Goals: It's been too long, CSS is discouraging just because of how mind numbing it is, but I'll finish it.

+210203
+Finished CSS finally, I'm going to go on to applied visual design.